Math Investigations-8 Syllabus

-3. All assignments, tests, quizzes must be completed in pencil.
+- All work must be completed in pencil.

-Enter the classroom with binder, pencil, notebook paper, red pen and library book every day, unless otherwise instructed.
+Enter the classroom with your pencil everyday.
 READ THE BOARD as soon as you walk into the classroom.
-Make sure that you pick up any and all supplies that you will need for the day.
-Sharpen your pencil if necessary, and place homework and red pen on your desk.
+Make sure that you pick up your Investigation Folder that will be left in the classroom and any other supplies that you will need for the day.
+Sharpen your pencil if necessary.
 Begin working on bellringer.
-After going over the bellringer, we will grade the previous night’s homework, then begin a new assignment.
-If you finish your assignment during the class period, you will read.
+After going over the bellringer, we will either work on the computer, review material that previously has been covered in math class, go over concepts that you maybe have been struggling with, and also prepare for the STAAR test.
 When the bell rings, I will dismiss you from class.

-CALCULATORS: We will use calculators in Math-8 class and on the 8th grade math STAAR this year.
+CALCULATORS: We will use calculators in Math-8 Investigations class and on the STAAR this year.
 This calculator will be checked out to you for in-class use only.
-You may need to come to tutorials before or after school, to continue to use the calculator to finish any assignment not finished in class.

 CORRECTIONS: Any graded assignment with a grade below a 70% (other than a zero) can be corrected during the current six weeks for a maximum possible grade of a 70%.
 There will be weekly due dates on when corrections must be turned in.
 Do corrections (only the problems you missed) on a separate piece of notebook paper, staple to the FRONT of the original assignment, and turn in.